mbahvw/kit-katacoda-scenarios/kubectl-advance/step4.md

 `kubectl pod-dive $POD`{{execute}}`

+We can display all the images in all namespaces:

+`kubectl images -A`{{execute}}

-LEt's also explore the `access-matrix`, which becomes handy when looking for RBAC Access `kubectl access-matrix`{{execute}}
+Let's also explore the `access-matrix`, which becomes handy when looking for RBAC Access `kubectl access-matrix`{{execute}}

 Finally, let's explore the plugin context: